 Create your morning or evening routine and include some self-care in it.
 Creating routines, or including new elements in your already existing routines is a great way to make sure you follow through with that new habit.

-If you want to learn more on how routines can help you can how you can create a perfect routine for yourself – be sure to check my post Creating Routines In Your Bullet Journal For Success And Structure.
+If you want to learn more about how routines can help you can how, you can create a perfect routine for yourself – be sure to check my post Creating Routines In Your Bullet Journal For Success And Structure.

 This is my morning routine, but here I didn’t actually plan out the entire routine, this is more like a list of things I’d like to do in the morning.

-As you can see this list has a lot of things and I can’t really do them all, but this is more like a brain dump of the things I want to include in my routine.
-I just try to do at least some of these when I wake up.
+As you can see, this list has a lot of things, and I can’t do them all, but this is more like a brain dump of the things I want to include in my routine.
+I try to do at least some of these when I wake up.